stonepros/stone/doc/rbd/rbd-mirroring.rst

 -------------------------

-Cluster peers can be specified manually if desired or if the above bootstrap commands are not available with the currently installed Ceph release.
+Cluster peers can be specified manually if desired or if the above bootstrap commands are not available with the currently installed Stone release.

 The remote ``rbd-mirror`` daemon will need access to the local cluster to perform mirroring.
-A new local Ceph user should be created for the remote daemon to use.
-To `create a Ceph user`_, with ``ceph`` specify the ``auth get-or-create`` command, user name, monitor caps, and OSD caps::
+A new local Stone user should be created for the remote daemon to use.
+To `create a Stone user`_, with ``ceph`` specify the ``auth get-or-create`` command, user name, monitor caps, and OSD caps::

         ceph auth get-or-create client.rbd-mirror-peer mon 'profile rbd' osd 'profile rbd'

-The resulting keyring should be copied to the other cluster's ``rbd-mirror`` daemon hosts if not using the Ceph monitor ``config-key`` store described below.
+The resulting keyring should be copied to the other cluster's ``rbd-mirror`` daemon hosts if not using the Stone monitor ``config-key`` store described below.

-To manually add a mirroring peer Ceph cluster with ``rbd``, specify the ``mirror pool peer add`` command, the pool name, and a cluster specification::
+To manually add a mirroring peer Stone cluster with ``rbd``, specify the ``mirror pool peer add`` command, the pool name, and a cluster specification::

         rbd mirror pool peer add {pool-name} {client-name}@{cluster-name}